by Texas Homesteader

 Here’s how you can too: First carefully measure the windows that you want to make screens for.

 There’s a short list of supplies you’ll need to make your solar screens.
 You’ll need the hardware to make the screen’s frame, frame corners to connect the pieces into your window-sized rectangle and spline to hold the screen to the frame.
 Depending on the size of the screen you might want cross braces as well to hold everything rigid.

 You’ll also need the actual solar screen material, and it comes in several different colors.
-I searched and found different widths and colors of * solar screen at Amazon so even if you don’t have a big-box home improvement store handy you can have it shipped directly to your home!
+I searched and found different widths and colors of * solar screen at Amazon so even if you don’t have a big-box home improvement store handy you can have solar screen shipped directly to your home!

 We only needed three simple hand tools to assemble our screens.
 A hacksaw to cut the frame to size, a spline tool to roll the spline onto the frame to hold the screen in place, and a razor blade to carefully trim the excess screen material after it was attached.

 We don’t need solar screens on every window on our home, just the problem ones that face the east. (we have no western-facing windows)